budapest view over the tower

 Personally, I recommend staying in the Pest side of town.
 It’s my favorite part of town!

-While Buda has a lot of beautiful places to visit, Pest is more convenient for walking and sightseeing since it is flat and more closely resembles a grid than the winding streets of Buda.
+While Buda has a lot of beautiful places to visit, Pest is more convenient for walking and sightseeing since it is flat and more closely resembles a grid than the winding streets of Buda, making it easier to get your bearings.ย

 Also, there are far better food and nightlife options in Pest than Buda.
-I’ve spent 3 weeks in Budapest over the years and I pick Pest every time!
+I’ve spent 3 weeks in Budapest over the years on several visits, and I pick Pest every time!

 Budget: Maverick City Lodge